-Consequences of Not Tendering Class A Common Stock

-by reference into this Offer to Exchange, and, in particular, you should evaluate the risks set forth in the sections entitled "Risk Factors" beginning on page 62 before deciding whether to participate in the Exchange Offer.
+Consequences of Not Tendering Class A Common Stock You should consider carefully in its entirety all of the information set forth in this Offer to Exchange, as well as the information incorporated by reference into this Offer to Exchange, and, in particular, you should evaluate the risks set forth in the sections entitled "Risk Factors" beginning on page 18 before deciding whether to participate in the Exchange Offer.

-Our common stock is traded on the NYSE under the symbol "REV." The last reported sale price of our common stock on August 25, 2009 was \$4.72 per share.
+Our common stock is traded on the NYSE under the symbol "REV." The last reported sale price of our common stock on August 7,2009 was \$6.04 per share.